10 Best Medical Website Design Examples

-As these sites promote services of a hospital/healthcare center, they should extensively use CTA buttons right from the main page to encourage visitors to take certain actions: find a doctor, request an appointment, manage an account, and more.
+As these sites promote the services of a hospital/healthcare center, they should use CTA buttons extensively from the main page onwards in order to encourage visitors to take certain actions, e.g., find a doctor, request an appointment, manage an account, etc.

 A medical clinic website design should not be too complex.
 It is a wise idea to include a looping video on the homepage of the site to let first-time visitors get acquainted with the medical institution.
-Real photos of employees and interior as a background image are one more option for the hospital website design.
+Real photos of employees and the building’s interior as a background image form one more option for the hospital website design.

-Contact details (e.g. phone number) should be found in the header so that visitors could find them at any time.
+Contact details (e.g., phone number) should be found in the header so that visitors can find them at any time.
 The navigation bar should be displayed on each page to make a search easier.
-Patient stories, testimonials, and different achievements should be showcased to build credibility and trust.
+Patient stories, testimonials, and achievements should be showcased to build credibility and trust.

 These marketplaces do not require an innovative healthcare website design, as they are developed to connect service providers with customers.
 Yet, if a marketplace specializes in specific services, there is more room for imagination.
-For instance, orthoindy.comhas an introductory video that gives visitors a brief insight into the services that are rendered.
+For instance, orthoindy.com has an introductory video that gives visitors a brief insight into the services that are offered.

 The search box is as important here as it is for medical catalogs and portals.
 An advanced search can be utilized to show visitors all the options that are available.
-E.g., Zocdoc lets users an advanced doctor search where they can choose not only symptoms/doctor's specialization but also gender, language, etc.
+For example, Zocdoc lets users do an advanced doctor search where they can choose not only symptoms/doctor's specialization but also gender, language, etc.

 Medical Practitioner Websites

-A medical practice website design is to a certain extent similar to the one of a personal website, as they both are dedicated to a specific person.
-But unlike personal sites where someone's personality is the center of attention, these websites cover the professional goals of their owners to create a favorable first impression.
+Website design for physicians and other medical practitioners is, to a certain extent, similar to that of a personal website, as they both are dedicated to a specific person.
+But unlike personal sites, where someone's personality is the center of attention, these websites cover the professional goals of their owners to create a favorable first impression.

 Source: Kaplan Orthodontics

-They are an extension of the practice, and medical specialists may let site visitors request appointments (by clicking CTA buttons), watch videos, order books that are written by the medical practitioner, share their thoughts in the guestbook, send messages, and more.
+They are an extension of the practice, and medical specialists may let site visitors request appointments (by clicking CTA buttons), watch videos, order books that have been authored by the medical practitioner, share their thoughts in the guestbook, send messages, and more.
 The website design for doctors should contain photos of their owners to earn potential patients’ trust.

 The other reputation-building feature for doctor website design is a blog that spreads trustful healthcare information among the readers.
-Also, it’s a good practice to add a newsletter subscription CTA button as a part of medical practice website design and share publications, news, and press releases that matter most.
+It’s also good practice to add a newsletter subscription CTA button as a part of medical practice website design and share publications, news and press releases that matter most.

 Online Doctor Consultation Platforms